Latent-space disentanglement with untrained generator networks for the isolation of different motion types in video data: Numerical Experiments

-The results of the motion separation experiments are shown in Figures \ref{realfig1} and \ref{realfig2} for the four-chamber view experiment and in Figures \ref{shortaxis} and \ref{realfig3} for the short-axis view experiment.
-In Figures \ref{realfig1} and \ref{shortaxis}, the top row shows selected frames of the given image sequence, containing both cardiac and respiratory motion.
-The bottom row shows a generated image sequence with only cardiac motion.
-Figures \ref{realfig2} and \ref{realfig3} show a reference frame with a marked slice (first column), the dynamics of the slice over time for the ground truth (second and fifth column) and for the generated image sequence (third and sixth column), and a difference image (third and seventh column).
-Columns two to four show the isolated cardiac motion, columns five to seven show the isolated breathing motion.

-It can be observed that in both cases and for both types of motion, the separation of motion works well, and the different structures of the motion are clearly visible in the slice-based visualization of the generated images.
+The results of the motion isolation experiments are shown in Figures \ref{fig:four_chamber_results} and \ref{fig:short_axis_results} for the four-chamber view experiments the short-axis view experiments, respectively.
+It can be observed that in all cases and for both types of motion, the isolation of motion works well, and the different structures of the motion are clearly visible in the slice-based visualization of the generated images.
 This is also confirmed by the quantitative values provided in Table \ref{tbl:seed_errors}.

-We should note that some artifacts are visible in the breathing motion reconstruction.
+We should note that some artifacts are visible in the breathing motion isolation.
 In our experience, those are mostly related to having obtained a sub-optimal solution of the minimization problem (recall that we provide results corresponding to the median of the performance of our method).
-In cases where a favorable random initialization leads to an improved convergence of the methods these artifacts are reduced, see for instance the videos showing the best result that was achieved over the 20 seeds as provided in the ancillary files.
+In cases where a favorable random initialization leads to an improved convergence of the methods (in terms of minimizing the objective functional), these artifacts are reduced.
+Based on this observation, in order to further improve the results, one could in practice monitor the loss during iterations and, in case a suboptimal approximation of the data was achieved, restart the method with a different, random initialization.